German yields rise after failed auction, China selling fears

 By Emelia Sithole-Matarise and John Geddie

-LONDON, Sept 9 German bond yields rose on Wednesday after another debt auction attracted fewer bids than the amount of bonds offered, increasing fears that Chinese demand for Europe's benchmark debt is waning.
+LONDON, Sept 9 German bond yields pushed higher on Wednesday after another debt auction from the country was uncovered, increasing fears that Chinese demand for Europe's benchmark debt is waning.

-Germany's auction of 10-year bond auction came after more than half a dozen sales had technically failed this year.
+The euro zone's biggest economy attracted bids worth less than the amount offered at a 10-year bond auction, having already notched up more than half a dozen technically failed sales this year.

-The market will be watching a sale of $21 billion of similar maturity bonds in the United States later in the day, amid concern China is selling some of its holdings of top-rated foreign government bonds.
+Market participants were also keen to see how a sale of $21 billion of similar maturity paper in the United States fares later in the day given concerns about China selling some of its holdings of top-rated foreign government bonds.

-Data on Monday showed China's foreign exchange reserves fell the most on record in August, reflecting its attempts to halt a slide in the yuan and stabilise financial markets after its surprise devaluation of the currency last month.
+Data on Monday showed China's foreign exchange reserves fell the most on record in August, reflecting its attempts to halt a slide in the yuan and stabilise financial markets following its surprise move to devalue the currency last month.

+A Belgian sale via a syndicate of banks of 23-year bonds on Wednesday was also weighing on sentiment, traders said.

 German 10-year yields rose 2 basis points to 0.70 percent , pulling away from a two-week low of 0.65 percent hit on Monday.

-Portuguese bonds have so far withstood growing political risk from an Oct.
-4 general election.
-Polls show a tight contest that could result in a political logjam.
+Portuguese bonds have so far proved resilient to rising political risk as latest polls show a tight contest ahead of an Oct.
+4 general election that could result in a political logjam.

 "Despite the ultimate composition of the government still being unclear we remain quite relaxed about the risks that this could pose to Portuguese government debt," Rabobank strategists said in a note.